Director: Bret C. Mobley, M.D.

 Description

-The Neuropathology (NP) training program is designed to allow the trainee to develop skills in diagnostic neuropathology as well as skills in neuroscience research related to contemporary neuropathology.
+Vanderbilt is an outstanding place to train in Neuropathology (NP).
+A wide variety of surgical and autopsy cases, affable and knowledgeable faculty, and the exciting Nashville environment make Vanderbilt unique.
+The NP training program is designed to allow the trainee to develop skills in diagnostic neuropathology as well as skills in neuroscience research related to contemporary neuropathology.
 The program is also designed to develop the trainee's teaching skills and, to some extent, administrative skills.

-During the first year of training, the NP trainee is expected to function primarily in neuropathology service in both surgical neuropathology and autopsy neuropathology, i.e., gross examination and description of surgical and post-mortem specimens, examination and description of microscopic specimens, and formulation of diagnoses under the supervision of one of the neuropathology attending staff.
-By the end of the first year of training, the trainee is expected to be skilled in handling, preparing, and diagnostically interpreting clinically-related material, to the extent that he or she can also assist in instructing and supervising other trainees such as full-time AP residents or rotating residents.
+During the first year of training, the NP trainee learns both surgical neuropathology and basic autopsy neuropathology, i.e., gross examination and description of surgical and post-mortem specimens, examination and description of microscopic specimens including intraoperative frozen sections, and formulation of diagnoses under the supervision of one of the neuropathology attending staff.
+By the end of the first year of training, the trainee will be skilled in handling, preparing, and diagnostically interpreting most clinically related material.

 The NP trainee is introduced to the discipline of neuropathology during the first months of training through the study of teaching materials.
-This material includes a library of texts on various aspects of neuropathology and a collection of categorized microscopic slides in the teaching collection within the Division.
+This material includes a library of texts on various aspects of neuropathology and a collection of microscopic slides in the teaching collection.
+As the first year progresses, the fellow will assist in instructing and supervising other trainees such as AP residents or rotating residents from disciplines beyond pathology.
+Although the first-year trainee has minimal time to actively participate in research, the trainee can explore areas of research interest with the faculty and begin to develop a focus area of particular interest.

-With regard to research activities, the second year fellow is expected to participate in a research project.
+The remainder of the second-year trainee’s effort can be designed by the trainee to include a mixture of neuroscience research and surgical case diagnosis.
+Regarding research activities, the second-year fellow is expected to participate in a basic research or translational research project.
 The project will be selected by the NP trainee in consultation with the Director of Neuropathology, to be carried out in association with a research laboratory at Vanderbilt, or in association with Neuropathology Division faculty members.
-It is anticipated that such a project will be underway no later than the third month of the second year.
 This work may be used, if appropriate, to compose a research grant application.
+Continued training in surgical case work may also be pursued in the second year.
+Diagnostic areas such as muscle biopsy analysis and the role of molecular testing in the diagnosis of neoplasms continue to evolve, and the fellow may choose to dedicate a portion of their time to gain additional exposure to these areas.

 Faculty: